 Staff are a wealth of knowledge about Amsterdam and have a genuine charm throughout.
 Everything felt very personalised from the doorman greeting guests by name, Marijana’s smile at breakfast through to an open plan drop in style Concierge area full of experienced local staff giving out insider tips including how to grab last minute tickets to the popular Anne Frank House.

 In a short break city like Amsterdam, it was so useful to have staff expertise.
 As a nervous non-cyclist, it took some persuading but the Concierge was so right – Amsterdam is so bicycle friendly.
-Led by my amazing bicycle savvy partner, we navigated the streets and cycle paths on hotel bicycles which was a safe and very fun experience.
+Led by my amazing bicycle savvy partner, we navigated the streets and cycle paths on Conservatorium Hotel bicycles which was a safe and very fun experience.

 Dining – All dining at the Conservatorium is under the direction of the celebrated Dutch-chef, Schilo van Coevorden so you can be sure of quality.
 We didn’t have time to sample Taiko, their elegant modern Asian restaurant where you can expect sushi, sashimi and more unexpected ingredients like a foie gras gyoza or A5 Wagyu with caviar and freshly grated wasabi.
 To celebrate Taiko’s 5 year anniversary, look out for special 5 year dinners during November.
 The Brasserie is where we enjoyed a romantic dinner on their outdoor terrace.
 The menu had an international feel with a focus on some tempting Italian classics.

-The measure of a confident skilled kitchen is in their raw food offering.
+The measure of a confident skilled kitchen at the Conservatorium Hotel is in their raw food offering.
 Here, we started with some rich Royal Cabanon oysters from the Charente-Maritime region of Western France.
 We also sampled a lush veal tartare with a tangy horseradish aioli, cornichons and crispy mushrooms.
 A starter that can’t be missed is the king crab leg which is presented in its shell on a bed of crushed ice.

 For main courses, we were talking about pasts so we went off menu when our waiter suggested a spaghetti vongole.
 Sometimes it is the simplest things that are the best.
 Fresh, al dente spaghetti was married with garlic, olive oil, white wine, parsley and of course a generous portion of fresh clams.
 To finish, what was described simple as “Lemon” was genius.
 The candied skin of a lemon was reshaped and surrounded a creamy lemon curd alongside a sharp lemon sorbet to balance everything out.